firebase/quickstart-js/functions/README.md

 You'll see a working Guestbook.
 Simply add some messages and they should appear in the card below.

 The GCF haven't been deployed yet so they are not active.
-Once we've deployed the GCF in the next step all the messages will be changed to all uppercase characters.
+Once we've deployed the GCF in the next step offensive messages will be moderated server side.

 ## Deploy the app to prod